Cultural & Heritage Studies

 - Office of Public Works (The Heritage Service)

 - Regional Enterprise Groups

-- Tourism, Heritage & Arts Projects in receipt of National Grant Support
+- Heritage & Arts Projects in receipt of National Grant Support

-A number of students have used the course to develop their own enterprises in the Cultural Tourism Area.
-They have set up their own tour businesses (Walking Holidays, Language Schools, Summer Schools, Harbour Cruises) in addition to working in craft shops, leader-funded programmes and on excavations and community heritage projects.
+A number of students have used the course to develop their own enterprises in the Cultural Heritage Area.
+They have set up their own heritage businesses (Walking Holidays, Language Schools, Summer Schools, Harbour Cruises) in addition to working in craft shops, leader-funded programmes and on excavations and community heritage projects.

 University College Cork (and other Universities)